Geospatial Analytics Ph.D. Program Handbook

 Leave of Absence

 Students in good academic standing who must interrupt their enrollment may, with a strong justification, request a leave of absence from graduate study for up to two semesters.
 Students should first speak to their advisor, then see the GSC for the required paperwork, which must be approved by the DGP.
-An approved leave of absence will still count towards the doctoral degree time limit of ten years.
+An approved leave of absence will still count towards the doctoral degree time limit of ten years, and students are not eligible to receive stipend payments.

 Eligibility